Ph1so/protein-acitvity-optimization/README.md

-Baysian Optimization for Hamilton START, Retisoft FLEX, and RH16 Octet
+Baysian Optimization for Octet using Hamilton START, Retisoft FLEX, and RH16